 You should contact the Occupational Therapist in the first instance, so that they can make a full assessment of your needs.
 Please ring 01545 574000 to enquire.

-Where the disabled person is a child, the parents or guardians who have an owners interest in the new property will be subject to a test of resources.
+In cases where the disabled person is a child, the parents or guardian who will have an owner’s interest in the relocation property will be subject to the test of resources calculation.